e-n-f/wchar-clarification-request/README.md

 ## Proposal

-Taking as a given that `wchar_t` is frozen and cannot be made into a sufficient character type, I propose:
+Taking as a given that `wchar_t` is frozen and cannot be made into a sufficient portable character type, I propose:

 * Using `char32_t` as the natural way of referring to code points.
 * Defining the standard set of `ctype` and `string` functions for `char32_t` characters.